f0rr0/dragand-subtitle-plugin/README.md

 # dragand-subtitle-plugin
 Open Source library to get subtitles from famous externals apis like OpenSubtitles, Addic7ed, Yify subtitles or Podnapisi.

+We use it on the Dragand Application download at http://www.dragand.watch

 ## Getting Started

 ### Import